 Dayspring Christian University

-is beginning to expand its educational offerings…You will soon see the following added to the already generous offering
+is continuing to expand its educational offerings…You will soon see more like the following added to the already

 We will soon be offering courses that will

 compare Theology vs. Religious Interpretation - A class that studies Theology emphasizing

 the differences in denominational and religious teaching as opposed to sound bible exegesis and interpretation.
 This will be a part of the Education, Ministry, and Theology degrees…

 enough prayer in our ministries… So we will be starting courses

 like, Relationship Prayer – Where we learn the power of prayer not based on formulas, but on our right standing

 with God through His free gift of righteousness.
 We will study and learn our powerful position with God when we break through

 performance based Christianity and enter into a close and personal relationship with God.

 Courses like this one will be added to the Psychology, Therapy, and Counseling degrees